AusTrakka/austrakka-docs/docs/Web-Interface/Uploads/metadata-uploads.md

 ## Uploading metadata

-To upload metadata, click on the `Upload` button in the sidebar, and then select the `Upload Metadata` option.
+To upload metadata, click on the `Upload` entry in the sidebar, and then select the `Upload Metadata` option.

 import nav from '/img/upload_screenshots/Upload_navigation.png';